rackerlabs/rackspace-how-to/content/cloud-servers/migrating-a-java-web-application-from-amazon-web-services.md

         export ST_AUTH=https://identity.api.rackspacecloud.com/v1.0/

     You might want to define these variables in your `.bashrc` or `.bash\_profile` file.
-If you take this step, you must reload the file with the following `source` command, substituting `.bash\_profile` for `.bashrc` if necessary:
+If you perform this step, you must reload the file with the following `source` command, substituting `.bash\_profile` for `.bashrc` if necessary: